 Dicloxacillin Side Effects

-Some side effects of dicloxacillin may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for dicloxacillin may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 GI effects (nausea, vomiting, epigastric distress, loose stools, diarrhea, flatulence); hypersensitivity reactions.

 Applies to dicloxacillin: oral capsule, oral powder for reconstitution

 Gastrointestinal side effects have included nausea, vomiting, diarrhea, stomatitis, black or hairy tongue, epigastric discomfort, flatulence, loose stools, and pseudomembranous colitis.

 Hematologic side effects have included neutropenia, leukopenia, and thrombocytopenia.
 Other penicillins have been associated with agranulocytosis and bone marrow depression.

 Hepatic side effects have included transient changes in SGOT, hepatotoxicity, and cholestatic hepatitis.
 Serum transaminase levels may take several weeks to return to normal following discontinuation of therapy.